-The HomePod also comes packing Bluetooth 5.0, but crucially this isn’t open to all Bluetooth compatible devices.
-As already mentioned you’ll need and Apple device to set up and get the most out of Apple’s speaker.
+The HomePod also comes packing Bluetooth 5.0, but crucially, this isn’t open to all Bluetooth-compatible devices.
+As already mentioned, you’ll need an Apple device to set up and get the most out of Apple’s speaker.

 Apple HomePod – Sound quality

 There’s plenty of tech packed into the HomePod, then, but this doesn’t guarantee quality sound.
 The big question is whether the HomePod can take on the might of Sonos – and, in particular, our favourite smart speaker so far: the Sonos One.